Sammy Smith: Xfinity Series

 On June 9, 2022, it was announced that Smith would drive for eight races in the NASCAR Xfinity Series for Joe Gibbs Racing, starting at Road America.
 On December 6, JGR announced that Smith would drive the No. 18 full-time in 2023 with sponsorship from Pilot Flying J.

-During the 2023 season, Smith scored his first win at Phoenix; at age 18, he became the youngest Xfinity Series winner at Phoenix, and the fourth youngest winner in series history.
+During the 2023 season, Smith scored his first win at Phoenix; at the age of eighteen, he became the youngest Xfinity Series winner at Phoenix and the fourth youngest winner in series history.

+On September 26, 2023, it was announced that Smith would leave JGR after the 2023 season and move to JR Motorsports in the No. 8 car for 2024.
+Smith started the season with a 23rd place finish at Daytona.
+He made the playoffs as the 12 seed with no wins, four top-fives, and thirteen top-tens.
+During the playoffs, Smith scored his second career Xfinity win (first win of the 2024 season) at Talladega.

+Smith started the 2025 season with a 24th-place finish at Daytona.
+At Martinsville, he wrecked Taylor Gray while fighting for the lead on the final overtime lap, triggering a multi-car pileup.
+As a result, Smith was docked 50 driver points and fined US$25,000.
+At Rockingham, Smith finished second to Jesse Love, but Love was disqualified after failing post race inspection; as a result, Smith earned his first win of 2025.

 Craftsman Truck Series

-On February 3, 2023, it was announced that Smith would make his Truck Series debut in the 2023 season-opener at Daytona, filling in for Taylor Gray in the TRICON Garage (previously David Gilliland Racing) No. 17 truck due to Gray still being 17 years old and therefore not able to race there.
+On February 3, 2023, it was announced that Smith would make his Truck Series debut in the 2023 season-opener at Daytona, filling in for Taylor Gray in the Tricon Garage (previously David Gilliland Racing) No. 17 truck due to Gray still being seventeen years old and therefore not able to race there.

-Personal life

-Sammy's father Kurt is good friends and an employee for Harrold Annett, father to Michael, the CEO of TMC Transportation which has sponsored him throughout his career.
+Spire Motorsports announced on March 27, 2024, that Smith was added to the No. 7 Chevrolet Silverado for a four-race schedule.